What Are Batch File Operations with the Fastio API?

 ### Best Practices for Large-Scale Batch Operations

-Parallelize uploads across multiple API keys or connections to maximize throughput.
+Parallelize uploads across multiple connections to maximize throughput.
 Enable intelligence on workspaces for automatic indexing post-upload.
-This supports semantic search and RAG chat over your batch files.
-Implement retries with exponential backoff for transient errors like rate limits.
-Fast.io.
-For agent handoffs, use ownership transfer after batch population.
+This supports semantic search and RAG chat with Ripley (the built-in RAG agent) over your batch files.
+When you receive HTTP 429 with error code 1671, back off until the x-ve-limit-expires header, then retry.
+After the batch lands, invite teammates with POST /current/workspace/{workspace_id}/members/{email_or_user_id}/ and share folders through Send, Receive, or Exchange.
 Workspace intelligence.
 For optimal performance, test concurrency limits and adjust based on your observed throughput.

 ### Common Errors and Troubleshooting Batch Jobs